rulewis/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 This information is stored with the user's profile and is referenced at journey execution to tell Adobe Journey Optimizer when to send your message.

-### Important notes{#send-time-optimization-notes}
+>[!CAUTION]
+>

-* This feature is only available for mono-channel messages on email and push with tracking enabled.
+>* This feature is only available for mono-channel messages on email and push with tracking enabled.
-* The message must be published.
+>* The message must be published.
-* This feature is not compatible with burst mode.
+>* This feature is not compatible with burst mode.

 ### Activate Send-Time Optimization{#activate-send-time-optimization}

 >[!CONTEXTUALHELP]
 >id="jo_bestsendtime_email"